Followers

 Glacial Expanse

-Although most of North America was heavily wooded in the 18th century, the vast region of mountainous woodlands that stretch from New England to the Great Lakes along the northern tier of New York made travel a slow, ponderous, and often treacherous affair.
-For centuries, however, the native tribes of the region, such as the Iroquois, Abenaki, and Huron, traversed the area with little difficulty.
-Generations of knowledge handed down to the tribes turned the slightest break in the woods, footpath, or deer trail into their highway.
+Although much of North America was heavily wooded in the 18th century, the vast region of mountainous woodlands stretching from New England to the Great Lakes along the northern tier of New York made travel a slow, cumbersome, and often perilous affair.
+For centuries, however, the native tribes of the region, including the Iroquois, Abenaki, and Huron, navigated the area with relative ease.
+Generations of knowledge passed down to the tribes turned the faintest break in the woods, footpath, or deer trail into their highway.

-But modern (18th-century modern) travelers, such as explorers, hunters, trappers, and of course, armies, needed a better way to negotiate the wilderness that seemed, at times, overwhelming.
+However, modern (18th-century) travelers, such as explorers, hunters, trappers, and, of course, armies, needed a better way to navigate the wilderness that seemed, at times, overwhelming.
 And for this, they turned to nature as well.
-In this case, the excellent network of waterways left by the glaciers, which receded at the end of the last great ice age.
+In this case, the excellent network of waterways was left by the glaciers, which receded at the end of the last great ice age.

 Waterways of War

-The resulting waterway stretched, with little interruption, from the Saint Lawrence River to the Lower New York harbor and the Atlantic Ocean.
-For this narration, the northernmost waters of Lake Champlain and Lake George will be the focus.
-Several forts constructed to defend the waterways played a prominent role in the numerous clashes between the French/Indians and the British in the 18th century.
+The resulting waterway stretched, with little interruption, from the Saint Lawrence River to Lower New York Harbor and the Atlantic Ocean.
+This narration will focus on the northernmost waters of Lake Champlain and Lake George.
+Several forts built to defend the waterways played a significant role in the many clashes between the French, Indians, and the British in the 18th century.

 Crown Point

-This is a tale of two forts as Britain and France squared off to control Lake Champlain, the most extensive body of water south of the Great Lakes and west of the Atlantic Ocean.
-Like an opposed left thumb, a small peninsula just into the lake from Champlain's western shore dominates the approach from either direction.
-As the first "battlespace" between Canada and the colonies, it would play a pivotal role in the many 18th-century struggles for a North American Empire.
+This is a tale of two forts as Britain and France faced off to control Lake Champlain, the largest body of water south of the Great Lakes and west of the Atlantic Ocean.
+Like an opposing left thumb, a small peninsula jutting into the lake from Champlain's western shore dominates the approach from either direction.
+As the first "battlespace" between Canada and the colonies, it played a pivotal role in the many 18th-century struggles for a North American Empire.

 Crown Point and other Forts of the North

-The French were the first to appreciate the strategic location.
-In 1734, they began constructing a base they named Fort St. Frederic, which they used to launch raids against the British settlers in central New York and New England (the hated Bostonnais).
-During the French and Indian War, the British were determined to neutralize the base and finally were able to take it in 1759.
-They immediately built new defense works on the site, which they dubbed "His Majesty's Fort of Crown Point."
-The new works at Crown Point spanned more than seven acres – one of the largest in North America.
+The French were the first to recognize the strategic location.
+In 1734, they began constructing a base named Fort St. Frederic, which they used to launch raids against British settlers in central New York and New England (the hated Bostonnais).
+During the French and Indian War, the British were determined to neutralize the base and ultimately succeeded in capturing it in 1759.
+They promptly built new defensive structures on the site, which they dubbed "His Majesty's Fort of Crown Point."
+The new works at Crown Point covered more than seven acres, making it one of the largest in North America.

-Between the French and Indian War and the outbreak of the American Revolution, Crown Point (like all the others along the waterway) became less important and was essentially mothballed.
-However, in 1775 the Americans saw the value in seizing the unmanned cannons and ordnance for the new Continental Army.
+Between the French and Indian War and the outbreak of the American Revolution, Crown Point (like all the other locations along the waterway) became less significant and was essentially put on hold.
+However, in 1775, the Americans recognized the value in seizing the unmanned cannons and ordnance for the new Continental Army.
 It served as a base for American forces invading Canada in 1775 and defending New York in 1776.
-Crown Point fell into British hands once more when General John Burgoyne launched his 1777 campaign to divide the colonies.
-It remained in British control even after Burgoyne's surrendered in October of that year.
+Crown Point fell back into British hands when General John Burgoyne launched his 1777 campaign to divide the colonies.
+It remained under British control even after Burgoyne surrendered in October of that year.

 Ruins of the fort at Crown Point